pj-mill/distributed-systems/dist-search-engine/README.md

 IDF of a term reflects the proportion of documents in the corpus that contain the term.
 Words unique to a small percentage of documents (e.g., technical jargon terms) receive higher importance values than words common across all documents (e.g., a, the, and).

 TD-IDF = TF \* IDF

+##### Implementatiom

+We'll implement a Parallel Term Frequency Algorithm so that we can run the searches in parallel within a cluster This is as follows

+1. The leader will take the documents and split them evenly among the nodes.
+2. Then the leader will send a task to each node.
+3. The task contains all the terms and the subset of documents allocated to that particular node
+4. Each node that will create a map for each document allocated to it
+5. Each of those maps will map from a search term to its term frequency inthat particular document
+6. Then each node will aggregate all the document data objects for all its allocated documents and send the results back to the leader
+7. At point the leader will have all the term frequencies for all the terms in all the documents at the final aggregation step
+8. The leader will calculate the IDF for all the terms which is easy to derive from the term frequencies
+9. Finally it will score the documents and sort them in descending order

+Overall, we will have a frontend server that will communicate with a backend cluster.
+Within the cluster we will have...

+1. A coordinator node (zookeeper leader node)
+2. Several worker nodes who will register themselves with the leader via a service registry.
+3. The coordinator will also register itself to this registery so that the frontend service knows where to send the search query.
+4.